uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/programming_guide/VPL_prg_session.rst

    :ref:`Exported Functions/API Version table <export-func-version-table-2x>` for
    the list of functions to export.

-.. note:: For backward compartibility with |msdk_full_name|, dispatcher will try to
+.. note:: For backward compatibility with |msdk_full_name|, dispatcher will try to
-          load |msdk_full_name| first, if 1.x was requesuested to be loaded.
-If loading was failed, dispatcher will search for the implementation with highest 2.x API verstion.
+          load |msdk_full_name| first, if 1.x was requested to be loaded.
+If loading was failed, dispatcher will search for the implementation with highest 2.x API version.

 -----------------
 Multiple Sessions